MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/07-Deploy-to-Azure-Container-App-CS.md

 <!-- markdownlint-disable MD041 -->

+> [!NOTE]
+> This section uses [Visual Studio](https://visualstudio.com/) to publish the C# functions to Azure.
+If you'd prefer to use [Visual Studio Code](https://code.visualstudio.com), you can follow the instructions in the [Create a C# function in Azure using Visual Studio Code](/azure/azure-functions/create-first-function-vs-code-csharp) quickstart.

 1. Open the `samples/acs-video-to-teams-meeting/server/csharp/GraphACSFunctions.sln` project in Visual Studio.

 1. Right-click on the `GraphACSFunctions` project and select **Publish**.